-This thrilling new fantasy series will blow you away!
+This exciting new fantasy series will blow you away!

 The Outlaws Scarlett & Browne by Jonathan Stroud